davsar89/TTS_PYTHON_FR/README.md

 # Text-to-Speech (TTS) Application using Python TTS.
 French (by default, can be changed)

 This application uses the coqui-ai TTS library to generate speech from text input.
 It supports multiple languages and models, and provides a user-friendly interface using Gradio.
+Set-up for french but should be usable for other languages.

 ## Setup Instructions